 Never Rarely Sometimes Always (2020)

-A pair of teenage girls in rural Pennsylvania travel to New York City to seek abortion after an unintended pregnancy.
+A pair of teenage girls in rural Pennsylvania travel to New York City to seek an abortion after an unintended pregnancy.

 Revolutionary Road (2008)